 MINT was founded by Prof. Johann Issartel & Dr. Jamie McGann prompted by a desire to support positive changes in movement behaviours (in children, adolescents & adults) and, to improve health and cognitive outcomes.
 The MINT team have been involved in design, development, deployment and evaluation of numerous movement programmes at national level and published extensively in the fields of Motor Control, Skill Acquisition, Neuroscience, Game Design & Education Technology

-Dr. Jamie McGann has extensive experience in the field having worked as a primary teacher for ten years.
+Dr. Jamie McGann is a Senior Research Fellow in the School of Health and Human Performance at DCU.
+He has extensive experience in the field having worked as a primary teacher for ten years.
 His PhD, from the School of Computer Science and Statistics, Trinity College Dublin, was concerned with the design, development and evaluation of 3D sensor controlled video games to improve motor skills & related cognition in the classroom.
 His current research is concerned with relationships between movement skills and cognitive skills as well as design/development of educational technology to support Physical Literacy.